kagruber2412/RIntroduction/RMarkdown.md

 # Markdown and R Markdown

-- Markdown is a simple (easy-to-write / easy-to-read) text-based markup language with *plain text* formatting syntax.
+- Markdown is a simple (easy-to-write / easy-to-read) text-based markup language using *plaintext* formatting syntax.

 - can be easily shared between computers, mobile phones, and people.
 It’s quickly becoming the writing standard for academics, scientists, writers, and many more.
 Websites like GitHub and reddit use Markdown to style their comments.